A simplified approach to generating synthetic data for disclosure control: Example

-A further model was fitted which includes a sex by marital status interaction, so that the ASD assumption will not hold for the synthesis from Parametric models.
+A further model was fitted which includes a sex by marital status interaction, so that the SDA will not hold for the synthesis from our Parametric models.
 Results are shown in Figure 4.
-For the real data there is evidence of an interaction.
+For the observed data there is evidence of an interaction.
 The association of being married with lack of illness is stronger for men than for women.
 The CART syntheses do a reasonable job of reproducing this, whereas the parametric syntheses show no evidence of this interaction since they are generated from an interaction-free model.
 The analyst with access only to the synthetic data generated by this parametric model would find no evidence of this interaction in any diagnostic plots.
 The CART model may be less exact when the parametric model is correct, but its flexibility shows evidence of an interaction from the synthetic data.

-These results all assume that the analyst is interested in estimating the results which might be obtained from the real data, rather than in making inferences to population parameters directly from the synthetic data.
-We believe this is an appropriate use of synthetic data because we can never be completely sure that the ASD condition is met.
+These results all assume that the analyst is interested in estimating the results which might be obtained from the observed data, rather than in making inferences to population parameters directly from the synthetic data.
+We believe this is an appropriate use of synthetic data because we can never be completely sure that the SDA is met.
 Further experience with synthetic data may show that this is too cautious a position, but it is a safe one for now.